-This course examines United States history through a chronological approach that emphasizes the major themes in the nation's past.
+This course examines United States history through a chronological approach that emphasizes the major themes in the nation's past, and the skills of historical thinking.
 Students are expected to complete at least one major written historical investigation and to participate in several seminar meetings.
 This course may be taken as an elective or as the United States History graduation requirement.
 Students electing this course may be given optional summer or pre-course readings.
 It is recommended that students in this course take the AP Exam when it is offered in May.